SWDV-665/week-7-groceries-app-on-heroku-quento/Readme.md

-# Week 6 - Groceries App
+# Week 7 - Groceries App

-## RESTful Services
+## Groceries Server on Heroku

-Groceries app should app should do the CRUD operation and have RESTful services for persisting data.
+Groceries app should have its services deployed to Heroku.

 Capture the screenshots of each tab or screencast walking through the flow of each tab.